andrea-sdl/work-hats-book/03-communicate/how-to-raise-an-argument.md

 It will clearly open up the discussion, but we're not judging the action, instead we're exploring our world of emotions and asking them for reasoning behind it.
 Obviously if the reasoning is sound we should accept it because, as I said, we're not trying to be right or to prove someone wrong.

-And that's about it.&nbsp;
+And that's about it.
-There will come a time when both option will fail, and in such cases if you're out of ideas you might as well accept the fact that this isn't the right time to discuss this.&nbsp;
+There will come a time when both option will fail, and in such cases if you're out of ideas you might as well accept the fact that this isn't the right time to discuss this.

 There might be some extra walls to pass in their/your defence that we can't simply overcome today.